 Idempotency

 The control plane API has the following idempotency guarantees:Delete*endpoints are idempotent.
-CallingDELETEon an already-deleted resource returns404without side effects.Create*endpoints are not idempotent.
+CallingDELETEon an already-deleted resource returns404without side effects.Create*endpoints aren’t idempotent.
 Supplying the samerunnerIdordisplayNametwice returns409 Conflict.
 To retry safely, useGETto check whether the resource already exists.Update*endpoints are safe to retry when you use a field mask and set only the fields you intend to change.

 Heartbeats